2026 high school musical performances, running February through May, set for Diocese of Wilmington - The Dialog

-It’s not spring yet, and it certainly doesn’t feel like it outside, but high school musicals for the spring semester begin this month in the Diocese of Wilmington.
+It’s not spring yet, and it certainly doesn’t feel like it outside, but high school musicals for the spring semester begin next month in the Diocese of Wilmington.

 As usual, Padua Academy kicks off the fun this season with the musical “Newsies.”
 Based on the 1992 motion picture and inspired by a true story, “Newsies” features a Tony Award-winning score by Alan Menken and Jack Feldman and a book by Tony Award winner Harvey Fierstein.